 What is GCSA looking for?
 Who should apply?

-- A deep belief that all students deserve access to an excellent education regardless of his or her background.
-The right candidates will be committed to expanding opportunities for students in low income communities.
-Their approaches are grounded in a deep knowledge of the systemic challenges students in low income communities face every day.
+- Passion for ensuring all students have access to an excellent educational opportunity regardless of his or her background.
+The right candidates will be committed to expanding opportunities for students in low-income communities.
+Their approaches are grounded in a deep knowledge of the systemic challenges students in low-income communities face every day.

 - Unwavering focus on high standards.
 Students in Georgia already have subpar educational opportunities.
 We are looking for people who are willing to work relentlessly to change that by creating a high-achieving charter school.